What Is Embedded Analytics?

 • Pricing per workspace: The company is charged for every workspace, while one workspace can use an unlimited number of users.
 This option is highly predictable, as pricing can be simply calculated by counting the number of workspaces, and additional needs.

 When evaluating an embedded analytics tool there are several criteria to consider.
-Some of the most important questions you should ask any embedded analytics provider include:
+Some of the most important questions you should ask any embedded analytics provider, in order to understand the embedding tool's key features include:

 • What options do I have to embed graphs, charts, and dashboards with your analytics platform?